WhiteflagProtocol/whiteflag-api/README.md

 Since version 1.0.1, the Whiteflag API has a lightweight embedded datastore, making MongoDB an optional dependency:

-* [MongoDB](https://www.mongodb.com/what-is-mongodb), currently only tested with legacy [verson 3.6](https://www.mongodb.com/evolved#mdbthreesix), but higher versions seem to work as well
+* [MongoDB](https://www.mongodb.com/what-is-mongodb), currently only fullt tested with legacy [verson 3.6](https://www.mongodb.com/evolved#mdbthreesix), but higher versions seem to work as well

 ### Deployment and Testing